Gewehr 98: Poland

 After the Second Polish Republic got its independence from the German Empire the Polish government got control over the state arsenal in former Danzig.
 The tools and machine park was moved to Warsaw to set up a state arsenal to equip the new Polish army.
 The machine park was set up to produce German G98 rifles and Kar98AZ carbines.
 A nearly unchanged version of the G98 was produced an accepted by the Polish army as Karabin wz.1898 abbreviated and marked G98 or W98 for infantry use.
 In 1921 a Polish version of the German Kar98AZ was produced for the cavalry accepted as Karabinek wz.
 1898 abbreviated and marked K98 a remarkable difference is the strengthen staking hook.
 Problems with this carbine surfaced including intense muzzle blast and flash.
 In 1939 the K98 was phased out in favor to the K29 a Polish version of the Czech vz.
 24 this carbine was not satisfactory either.
 This led to the development of the K98a.

 Israel

 During the formation of the state of Israel in the aftermath of World War II, the Haganah acquired substantial numbers of Karabiner 98k rifles from any European sources they could find.
 Some of these rifles were converted Gewehr 98 rifles, which aside from the Imperial German markings are identical to all other Israeli Mausers.
 Like other Israeli Mausers, most of these rifles were rebarreled for 7.62×51mm NATO after that round was adopted as the Israeli standard in 1958.

+Vietnam

+Vietcong improvised Danzig Mauser 1898 (M98) with magazine and hack saw blade for mag spring.

+United States

+A Mauser 98 rifle was used in the assassination of Charlie Kirk, a political activist, on September 10, 2025, using a .30-06 bullet (7.62×63mm) and a scope mounted.